maguowei/awesome-stars/README.md

 ## JavaScript

+* [elasticsearch-head](https://github.com/mobz/elasticsearch-head) - A web front end for an elastic search cluster
 * [docker-compose-ui](https://github.com/francescou/docker-compose-ui) - web interface for Docker Compose
 * [uppy](https://github.com/transloadit/uppy) - :dog: The next open source file uploader for web browsers — a work in progress
 * [laverna](https://github.com/Laverna/laverna) - Laverna is a JavaScript note taking application with Markdown editor and encryption support.
 Consider it like open source alternative to Evernote.